gaciksasa/react-task-management/README.md

 - **React**: For building the user interface.
 React provides a component-based architecture and efficient rendering.
 - **TypeScript**: For adding static typing to JavaScript, which helps in reducing bugs and improving code quality.
-- **react-beautiful-dnd**: For implementing drag-and-drop functionality.
+- **hello-pangea**: For implementing drag-and-drop functionality.
 It provides a high-level API for making drag-and-drop interactions easy to implement.
 - **react-icons**: For adding icons to the application.
 It offers a wide range of icons from popular icon libraries.
 - **Tailwind CSS**: For styling the application with utility-first CSS classes, which makes it easier to create responsive designs.
 - **React Hooks**: For managing state and side effects in functional components, promoting a cleaner and more modular code structure.